Didas-git/lilybird/packages/docs/src/content/docs/modules/handlers/simple/events.md

   run: (client) => {
     console.log(`Logged in as ${client.user.username}`);
   },
   // This duplication is needed for TypeScript types to work properly
   // This is also why this API isn't the best
-} satisfies Event<"ready">
+} satisfies Event<"ready">;
 ```